Building Hardened Container Images with Open Source Tools at Scale

 │ │

-After the scan, functional tests verify that each image actually works - Python can import its stdlib, Nginx serves HTTP, Redis accepts connections, and importantly that images without shells actually reject shell access.
+After scanning, functional tests verify each image works - Python imports its stdlib, Nginx serves HTTP, Redis accepts connections, and images without shells actually reject shell access.

 cosign verify ghcr.io/rtvkiz/minimal-python:latest \